 The project to acquire Clarion would give Faurecia critical mass as a leading player in cockpit electronics and software integration, with a strong global presence and a competitive industrial footprint.
-Clarion is a major Japanese supplier of in-vehicle-infotainment (IVI) and full digital audio systems, HMI and advanced driver assistance systems.
+Clarion is a major Japanese supplier of in-vehicle-infotainment (IVI) and full digital audio systems, HMI and advanced driver assistance systems, connectivity and cloud-based services.
 With its core competences in electronics and software integration, this acquisition would significantly strengthen Faurecia's offer for cockpit systems integration.